postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Tabs

-Tabs allow you to organize your work <!-- TODO: better description -->
+Tabs allow you to organize and work between multiple requests.

-> You can toggle whether or not Postman opens requests in new tabs in the __Settings__.
-You can also configure whether Postman prompts you when closing tabs with unsaved changes.

 ### Opening a new tab